johncarlomaula/john-carlo.github.io/project1_swift.md

 ### Length
 *Song length is the duration of the track in minutes*.

 The distribution of length appears to be right-skewed with an average length of **4 minutes**.
 Due to her storytelling style of songwriting, her songs tend to have a longer length.
 As she transitioned to pop music with ***1989***, the overall length of her music began to decrease.
 Her albums ***folklore*** and ***evermore*** saw a return in her storytelling form, which resulted in longer songs.
-Her return to the pop genre with ***Midnights*** saw another decrease in song length.
+Her return to the pop genre with ***Midnights*** saw another decrease in overall song length.

 <img src="images/project1_images/length_plot.png?raw=true"/>